sudo-flippen/cybersecurity-portfolio/home-lab-soc/README.md

 # Home Lab SOC Project — Network Capture, Analysis & Incident Reporting

-This project simulates real Security Operations Center (SOC) workflows by generating safe network traffic, capturing it with Wireshark, analyzing packet behavior, identifying potential indicators of compromise (IoCs), and producing a professional incident report.
+This project simulates SOC workflows by generating safe network traffic, capturing it with Wireshark, analyzing packet behavior, identifying potential indicators of compromise (IoCs), and producing a professional incident report.
 It demonstrates critical skills used by entry-level SOC Analysts and Cybersecurity Analysts.